carlyns/efgc-outlooks/Carlyn's Weekly Outlook for 20201109.md

 1. Many deprecated fields from cleanup/redesign that need to be confirmed and removed.
 Otherwise editing/creating reports is nearly impossible for ordinary users.
 2. More complex changes e.g. Forms revisions and connections, any flows/processes, any automations/validations) need steps/documentation.
 3. Existing hard-coded components and disconnections discovered while executing improvements.
 Troubleshoot, redesign, and rebuild these as they are revealed.
-4. Investigating the strange behavior caused when merging Contact records: leftover anonymous empty accounts
-5.
+4.
-6. Investigating strange import behavior: When Donations’ primary contact is not Account’s primary contact, matching doesn’t happen.
+5. Investigating strange import behavior: When Donations’ primary contact is not Account’s primary contact, matching doesn’t happen.
-7. > > Reminder.
+6. > > Reminder.
 Examples of usability/inflexibility built by TEK that have been revealed over time, and if not addressed, had the potential to completely block operations in the future … they had professional duty to take care of this
-8. Design from scratch (I suppose part of job description) custom Profiles for searching, object access, field permissions, etc to bolster better UI.
+7. Design from scratch (I suppose part of job description) custom Profiles for searching, object access, field permissions, etc to bolster better UI.
 But I consider this a block because it wasn’t done at all, affects Data Quality bc CMs can’t view context/dups along with no training and no data context. >> to another week

 ### Assistance
 * Support from leadership to verify the main pieces of information required for state reporting.
 Once verified, these can influence / set the stage for Operations.
 Then database and related reports can be setup accordingly.